E-PL/mobile-flashcards/README.md

 This is the last project of Udacity's React Nanodegree program.

-I have built an Android app with React Native.
+I have built an Android ( and iOS ) app with React Native.

 The app allows users to create decks with cards with question and answer and to quiz themselves over them.